How to Apply

 • Medical School Transcripts

-• USMLE Step II (CS and CK) or COMLEX Step II scores are required prior to February 2025; consistent with UCSF policy, only applicants with passing Step II scores will be placed on our Rank Order List
+• USMLE Step II (CS and CK) or COMLEX Level II scores are required prior to February 2026; consistent with UCSF policy, only applicants with passing Step II or COMLEX Level II scores will be placed on our Rank Order List

-Because we understand the USMLE scores and clerkship grades are impacted by structural and interpersonal racism and other forms of bias, we do not rely on these to filter out applications.
+• Because we understand the USMLE scores and clerkship grades are impacted by life circumstances and other challenges, we do not rely on these to filter out applications.
 For that reason, we read every application that is completed by the deadline, regardless of test scores or graduation date.
 As a result, we often take longer than other programs to offer interviews.
-This is not because we do not value your application or your time, it is because we are committed to using a holistic process to review applications and have accepted that this means taking more time than if we used algorithms or filters.
+This is not because we do not value your application or your time, it is because we are committed to using a comprehensive process to review applications and have accepted that this means taking more time than if we used algorithms or filters.

 • All information must be submitted through ERAS.
 Documents received outside of ERAS will not be considered in our review.